-She began her legal career well before she entered law school, with a coveted internship as a criminal defense investigator at the Public Defender Service for the District of Columbia (PDS).
-As she moved up in the organization, from an intern to a senior fellow, Casselle gained invaluable experience in serving as an active member of a defense team.
+Casselle came to Ifrah Law with a level of legal experience that is truly rare among new associates, beginning her career as a litigator well before entering one of the nation’s finest law schools.
+Having secured a coveted internship as a criminal defense investigator at the Public Defender Service for the District of Columbia (PDS), Casselle gained invaluable experience serving as an active member of a defense team as she progressed from an intern to a senior fellow.
 She credits her time at PDS for giving her early lessons in the true meaning of zealous advocacy and for instilling in her an unflinching commitment to each client’s success in and out of the courtroom.

-While at Harvard Law School, Casselle was granted membership to the Harvard Legal Aid Bureau, the nation’s oldest student-run legal services organization and one of the law school’s three historic honors societies.
-For two years, she served as lead counsel representing indigent tenants in Boston Housing Court.
-During that time, Casselle won a jury trial against an opposing counsel with over twenty years of litigation experience and successfully defended against a multi-national bank’s motion for summary judgment.
-Casselle’s classmates recognized her talents and energy and elected her the 2009 President of the Harvard Legal Aid Bureau.
-In her capacity as President, Casselle chaired the twelve-member board of directors and played the leading role in formulating and implementing policies.
+While at Harvard Law School, Casselle was granted membership to the Harvard Legal Aid Bureau, one of the law school’s three historic honors societies.
+In addition to being elected as the 2009 President of the Harvard Legal Aid Bureau, Casselle also won a jury trial against an opposing counsel with over twenty years of litigation experience and successfully defended against a multinational bank’s motion for summary judgment.

 Awards + Recognition